rtang03/fabric-es/fdi-test-net/local-k8s/README.md

 # cd ~/network2
 ./start.sh

 # tear down the network, running network is not required.
 # Do not run ./cleanup.sh It removes crypto-material
 # cd ~/network2/config
 docker-compose down

+# copy crypto material from network2 to fdi-test-net, if not existed.
+# todo: should later refactor to not depend on network2.
+And, directly generated from ./parse.sh
+# cp ~/network2/artifact
 ```

 ### Deploy services and update hostAliases